Using Social Media in Recovery Helps People Stay Sober

 Using social media in recovery can feel like a vulnerable move for people who are new to sobriety, but it can also be a boost of confidence necessary to keep them accountable.

-Social media platforms such as Facebook and Instagram can help build the kind of digital support system that can hold a recovering user’s hand as they embrace their recovery and become more social.
+Social media platforms such as Facebook and Instagram can help build the kind of digital support system that can hold the hands of recovering users as they embrace their recovery and become more social.

 Though some people might say social media discourages online users from believing they’re living good lives compared to their friends’ status updates, the ease of digital communication can allow old and new friends to reach out to people in recovery and give them the support to remain sober.